bluesky/bluesky/doc/source/api_changes.rst

 Deprecations
 ^^^^^^^^^^^^

+* The module :mod:`bluesky.plan_tools` has been renamed :mod:`bluesky.simualtors`.
+In the new module, :func:`bluesky.plan_tools.print_summary`` has been renamed :func:`bluesky.simulators.summarize_plan`.
+  The old names are supported in this release, with a warning, but will be removed in a future release.
 * The Object-Orientated plans (``Count``, ``Scan``, etc.) have been deprecated and will be removed in a future release.
+Their documentation has been removed.
+* The plan context managers (``run_context``, ``stage_context``, etc.) have
+  been deprecated and will be removed in a future release.
+They were never documented or widely used.
 * The method :meth:`bluesky.Dispatcher.subscribe` (which is encapsulated into :class:`bluesky.RunEngine` and inherited by :class:`bluesky.callbacks.zmq.RemoteDispatcher`) has a new signature.
 The